 WordPress is a great tool.
 Yep, over 74.6 million websites out there depend on it everyday.
 As a design professional I use it all the time to develop web projects for my clients.
 In the past 10 years I’ve seen WordPress grow from being a simple blogging platform, to becoming one of the most respected web tools available for business owners.

 But although the tool has great benefits for small and large organizations, the discussion regarding maintaining a website powered by WordPress is often avoided.
-If you are currently using the WordPress platform to power your website as a business owner, non-profit, or political campaign, developing a plan to maintain it is something that’s really important if you don’t want your organization’s goals to be interrupted.
+If you are currently using the WordPress platform to power your website as a business owner, non-profit, or political campaign, developing a maintenance plan is really important if you don’t want your organization’s goals to be interrupted.